ingydotnet/git-subrepo/ReadMe.md

 information is also stored in a special file called `<subdir>/.gitrepo`.
 The presence of this file indicates that the directory is a subrepo.

-* `git subrepo pull <subdir> [-b <branch>]`
+* `git subrepo pull <subdir> [-b <upstream-branch>]`

 Update the subdir with the latest remote changes.
 The subdir must be a subrepo (must contain a .gitrepo file).
 You can change the upstream branch to use with the '-b' flag.

-* `git subrepo push <subdir> [<branchname>]`
+* `git subrepo push <subdir> [<extract-branch>] [-b <upstream-branch>]`

 Extract out the commits made to the subdir, merge them with upstream, and push them back upstream.
-If you specify a 'branchname', it means that you already ran a 'git subrepo extract' (which created a branch) and you want to push it upstream.
+If you specify an 'extract-branch', it means that you already ran a 'git subrepo extract' (which created a branch) and you want to push it upstream.
 See the 'extract' command below.
+Use the '-b' flag to push to a remote branch that is different than the one the subrepo is tracking.

+* `git subrepo extract <subdir> [<extract-branch>]`

+This command will extract a subrepo into a branch (default branch name is 'subrepo').
+This is useful when a 'git subrepo push' fails to merge properly.
+You can merge things by hand, then run a 'git subrep push' command with the same branch name.

 * `git subrepo status [<subdir>]`

 Get the status of a subrepo.
 If no subdir is provided, get the status of all subrepos.

-* `git subrepo extract <subdir> [<branchname>]`

-This command will extract a subrepo into a branch (default branch name is 'subrepo').
-This is useful when a 'git subrepo push' fails to merge properly.
-You can merge things by hand, then run a 'git subrep push' command with the same branchname.

 * `git subrepo remove <subdir>`